 Posterolateral approach for open reduction and internal fixation of tibial plafond fractures has been better alternative to routine anteromedial approach.
-However, this approach demands specific fracture pattern in distal approach recommended tibia(4).
-This is when comminution is located predominantly in posterior tibia along with fibular fractures and when anterior approach is not recommended because of condition of soft tissues.
-The advantages of this approach are lesser incidence of soft tissue complications and hence further infection and ability to fix both fibula and tibia through same incision and also less implant prominence as compared to routine anteromedial approach due to sufficient soft tissue coverage(5).
-In this study of 16 patients we used posterolateral approach for open reduction and internal fixation of tibial plafond fractures with fibula fractures and experienced excellent results.
+However, this approach demands specific fracture pattern in distal tibia[1-4].
+This approach is recommended when comminution is located predominantly in posterior tibia along with fibular fractures and when anterior approach is not recommended because of condition of soft tissues.
+The advantages of this approach are lesser incidence of soft tissue complications and hence further infection and ability to fix both fibula and tibia through same incision and also less implant prominence as compared to routine anteromedial approach due to sufficient soft tissue coverage [5].
+In this study of twentypatients we used posterolateral approach for open reduction and internal fixation of tibial plafond fractures with fibula fractures and experienced excellent results.

-Materials and methods
+Materials and Methods

-In this study 16 patients who came to casualty of Melmaruvathur Adhiparasakthi Institute of Medical Sciences, Melmaruvathur between May 2015 to March 2016 were admitted on emergency basis.
-Appropriate Xrays were taken.
+In this study twenty patients who came to casualty of Bhaarath Medical college and Hospital, Chennai were admitted on emergency basis.
+Appropriate X-Rays were taken.
 All the patients had closed fractures.
-Patients were admitted and worked up for surgeries with proper pre-anaesthetic investigations.
+Patients were admitted and worked up for surgeries with proper preanaesthetic investigations.
 Patients were posted for surgeries on elective basis after making sure swelling had subsided.
 In one patient we applied external fixator spanning ankle due to extreme swelling on emergency basis.
 Proper consent was taken.
 CT scan was taken in all patients for adequate preoperative planning.